abdulsamad/exchange-rates_app/README.md

-### This is a Exchange Rates App for Converting Currencies, Converting Huge USD (Thousands ,Millions, Billions, Trillions) to INR in Understandable format (India Specific Feature) and visually view historcal data of currencies.
+### This is an app for converting currencies, Converting huge USD (thousands , millions, billions, trillions) to INR in understandable format (India Specific Feature) and visually view historcal data of currencies.

+## :sparkles: Features

+- Convert currencies
+- Convert Millions, Billions into Lakhs, Crores
+- View historical graph of different currencies